 - Where to receive funds when the church building isn’t open

 Joe Park, CEO and Managing Partner at Horizons Stewardship, says, “Dr. Quinn’s resource comes at a critical time when church donations are more important than ever.
 My background in banking taught me that trust is something that takes a lifetime to gain and one event to lose.
 Churches need to be able to fund ministry and meet the needs of its community.
 That’s why maintaining proper internal financial controls is critical to navigating these uncertain times.”

 This FREE resource is available right now to all Giving365 members.
-Just log in and look for the folder “Leading Through Coronavirus and Social Distancing.”
+Just log in and look for the folder “7.
+Maintaining Internal Financial Controls During Social Distancing.”
 If you’re not currently a member, you can sign up for a FREE account today.